 Other Executive Officers.
-For each of Dr. Goldstein, Mr. Notman, Mr. Strassburger and Mr. White, if we terminate his employment without cause, as defined in his employment agreement, or if he terminates his employment with us for good reason, as defined in his employment agreement, absent a corporate change, as defined in his employment agreement, we are obligated to pay him his base salary, as applicable, for a period of 12 months and, to the extent allowed by applicable law and the terms of the applicable policies, to continue to provide him and certain of his dependents with group health insurance for a period of 12 months.
+For each of Mr. Notman, Dr. Ozden, Mr. Strassburger and Mr. White, if we terminate his or her employment without cause, as defined in his or her employment agreement, or if he or she terminates his employment with us for good reason, as defined in his or her employment agreement, absent a corporate change, as defined in his or her employment agreement, we are obligated to pay his or her base salary, as applicable, for a period of 12 months and, to the extent allowed by applicable law and the terms of the applicable policies, to continue to provide him or her and certain of his or her dependents with group health insurance for a period of 12 months.

-If we terminate the employment of Dr. Goldstein, Mr. Notman, Mr. Strassburger or Mr. White, without cause, or if any of them terminates his employment with us for good reason, in each case within 12 months following a corporate change, then in each case we are obligated to pay him in a lump sum an amount equal to his base salary for 18 months, to pay him an amount equal to one and one-half times his target annual bonus for the year of termination, to accelerate in full the vesting of all outstanding equity awards held by him and, to the extent allowed by applicable law and the terms of the applicable policies, to continue to provide him and certain of his dependents with group health insurance for a period of 18 months.
+If we terminate the employment of Mr. Notman, Dr. Ozden, Mr. Strassburger or Mr. White, without cause, or if any of them terminates his or her employment with us for good reason, in each case within 12 months following a corporate change, then in each case we are obligated to pay him in a lump sum an amount equal to his base salary for 18 months, to pay him or her an amount equal to one and one-half times his target annual bonus for the year of termination, to accelerate in full the vesting of all outstanding equity awards held by him or her and, to the extent allowed by applicable law and the terms of the applicable policies, to continue to provide him or her and certain of his or her dependents with group health insurance for a period of 18 months.

 Taxation.
-To the extent that any severance or other compensation payment are made to any of Mr. Mattessich, Dr. Goldstein, Mr. Notman, Mr. Strassburger or Mr. White pursuant to his employment agreement or any other agreement constitutes an "excess parachute payment" within the meaning of Sections 280G and 4999 of the Internal Revenue Code of 1986, as amended, or the Code, then such executive will receive the full amount of such severance and other payments, or a reduced amount intended to avoid the application of Sections 280G and 4999, whichever provides the executive with the highest amount on an after-tax basis.
+To the extent that any severance or other compensation payment are made to any of Mr. Mattessich, Mr. Notman, Dr. Ozden, Mr. Strassburger or Mr. White pursuant to his or her employment agreement or any other agreement constitutes an "excess parachute payment" within the meaning of Sections 280G and 4999 of the Internal Revenue Code of 1986, as amended, or the Code, then such executive will receive the full amount of such severance and other payments, or a reduced amount intended to avoid the application of Sections 280G and 4999, whichever provides the executive with the highest amount on an after-tax basis.